Fluentide

 What does 帽子 mean?

-帽子 (màozi) is the everyday noun for 'hat' or 'cap' — any head covering from a baseball cap to a winter beanie to a formal hat.
-The 子 is a noun-forming suffix carrying no meaning; you may also see 帽 alone in compounds like 草帽 (straw hat), 安全帽 (helmet), or 棒球帽 (baseball cap).
-The measure word is 顶 (dǐng, literally 'top'), so 'one hat' is 一顶帽子.
+The is a noun-forming suffix carrying no meaning; you may also see alone in compounds like 草帽 (straw hat), 安全帽 (helmet), or 棒球帽 (baseball cap).
+The measure word is (dǐng, literally 'top'), so 'one hat' is 一顶帽子.
 Two cultural notes for English speakers.

-First, 戴帽子 means 'to wear a hat' — Chinese uses 戴 for accessories on the head, wrist, or face, not 穿 (which is for clothes).
+First, 戴帽子 means 'to wear a hat' — Chinese uses for accessories on the head, wrist, or face, not 穿 (which is for clothes).
 Second, the idiom 戴绿帽子 ('to wear a green hat') means 'to be cheated on by one's spouse,' so you should never gift a green hat to a Chinese man.
-The verb to take off a hat is 摘 or 脱.
+The verb to take off a hat is or .

-noun suffix (no independent meaning here)
+zinoun suffix (no independent meaning here)

 Memory hook: The 巾 (cloth) radical on the left tells you 帽 is something cloth-related you put on — namely, a hat.